andresz1/transfer-function-glfw3/README.md

 # Transfer function GUI for GLFW3

 Graphical user interface for transfer function used in volume rendering, originally created by Luiyit Hernandez.
-The main steps to include the class in your code are:

 ### Usage